Past Perfect Progressive Tense in English Grammar

 Example:

-• an action that started and ended before a certain time in the past but the effect of this action was still important at that moment
+• an action that started and ended before a certain time in the past, but its result or effect continued beyond its completion

 Example: